avaneev/prvhash/README.md

 function.
 The `prvrng_test32()` implements the same technique, but with 32-bit hashes, for comparison purposes.

-PRVRNG with 64-bit hashes passes `PractRand` 2 TB threshold, without or with only several "unusual" evaluations.
+`prvrng_gen64()`-based generator passes `PractRand` 8 TB threshold, without or with only a few "unusual" evaluations.
 Which suggests it's the first working universal TRNG in the world.
 This claim requires a lot more evaluations from independent researchers.

 On a side note, after 1.1 trillion iterations the internal pseudo-entropy was not lost in PRVHASH PRNG with 32-bit hashes, without external entropy injections.

+## Streamed Hashing ##

+The file `prvhash42s.h` implements a relatively fast streamed hashing function by utilizing a parallel `prvhash42` structure.
+Please take a look at the `prvhash42s_oneshot()` function for usage example.
+The `prvhash42s` offers an extremely increased security and hashing speed.
+The amount of entropy mixing going on in this implementation is substantial.

+The default prvhash42s 256-bit hash of the string
+`The quick brown fox jumps over the lazy dog` is `64aa3caa35c606034819b675211ea6d801828917aceeea7fb38433bcc456dd9b`.

+The default prvhash42s 64-bit hash of the string `The strict avalanche criterion` is `84ee1223d201a698`.

+This streamed hash function produces hash values that are different to the `prvhash42` hash function.
+It is incorrect to use both of these hash function implementations on the same data set.
+While the `prvhash42` can be used as a fast hashmap/table hash, it is not so fast on large data blocks.
+The `prvhash42s` can be used to create hashes of large data blocks like files.

 ## Description ##